 Step 3: Braise the Beef Shanks

-If you liked this braised beef shank recipe, here are some more hearty and easy dinner recipes I'm sure you'll enjoy:
+If you liked this braised beef shank recipe, here are some more hearty and easy dinner recipes to try next:

 - Cube steak